Ancient Chinese Clothing Timeline – Hanfu Development

 • The crown worn on the head is restored from a jade and gold inlaid piece and a gold-beamed peacock feather crown from the tomb of Zhang Shicheng at Wumenqiao, Suzhou, Jiangsu Province.

-• The Banbi(半臂) worn over the jacket is based on the image of a brown embroidered bird print jacket found in Inner Mongolia.
+• The Banbi(半臂) worn over the jacket is based on the image of a embroidered bird print jacket found in Inner Mongolia.

 • The short cotton Ru worn is derived from the “卍” silk found in Mongolia.